oracle/odpi/doc/src/installation.rst

 sections explain how to ensure the Oracle Client is installed and configured correctly on the various platforms so that ODPI-C is able to find it.

+ODPI-C has been tested on Linux, Windows and macOS.
+Other platforms should also work but have not been tested.
+On Windows, Visual Studio 2008 or higher is required.
+On macOS, Xcode 6 or higher is required.
+On Linux, GCC 4.4 or higher is required.

 Oracle Client and Database Versions
 ===================================